leogodin217/motorcycle_classification/README.md

     All code to pre-process the data.

     Throughout this process, I often came back to notebook 3.
-This is where I created clean data sets, that fit various scenarios.
+This is where I created clean data sets that fit various scenarios.
 First, I ensured there were at least three images per class, so we would have one image for training, validation and testing.
-Later on, I wanted to see what would happen if I made the images square, by padding the top and bottom.
+Later on, I wanted to see what would happen if I made the images square by padding the top and bottom.
 Near the end of the project, I wanted to test classes that had eight or more images, then seven or fewer.
     These results will appear later under Data Tuning.